-You can find the error in this procedure by studying the results of the tracelast commandthe assignment to the local variable j incorrectly uses an equal sign (=) instead of an assignment operator (:=).
+You can find the error in this procedure by studying the results of the tracelast command-the assignment to the local variable j incorrectly uses an equal sign (=) instead of an assignment symbol (:=).

 The information provided by tracelast can become unavailable whenever Maple does a garbage collection.
 Therefore, it is advisable to use tracelast immediately after an error occurs.
-For more information about garbage collection in Maple, see Garbage Collection (page 598).
+For more information about garbage collection in Maple, see Garbage Collection (page 604).